razla/Patch-of-Invisibility/README.md

 - `--method`: which kind of method to use (bbgan/raw/random_raw/random_gan/nes).
 - `--epochs`: number of epochs to train.

+If you want to restore the experiments in the paper, you have all the hyperparameters used in `records.md`

 ## Credits
 - BigGAN code and weights are base on: [GANLatentDiscovery](https://github.com/anvoynov/GANLatentDiscovery)